Bluescape Opportunities Acquisition (NYSE:BOAC) Sets New 12-Month High at $9.96

 Bluescape Opportunities Acquisition Corp.
-(NYSE:BOAC – Get Rating)’s stock price hit a new 52-week high on Thursday .
-The company traded as high as $9.96 and last traded at $9.96, with a volume of 159059 shares traded.
-The stock had previously closed at $9.95.
+(NYSE:BOAC – Get Rating)’s stock price hit a new 52-week high during mid-day trading on Friday .
+The stock traded as high as $9.96 and last traded at $9.95, with a volume of 6182 shares traded.
+The stock had previously closed at $9.94.

 About Bluescape Opportunities Acquisition